jlevy/kash/src/kash/docs/markdown/topics/a1_what_is_kash.md

 As I've been building kash over the past couple months, I found I've found it's not only faster to do complex things, but that it has also become replacement for my usual shell.
 It's the power-tool I want to use alongside Cursor and ChatGPT/Claude.
-We all know and trust shells like bash, zsh, and fish, but now I fund this is much more powerful for everyday usage.
+We all know and trust shells like bash, zsh, and fish, but now I find this is much more powerful for everyday usage.
 It has little niceties, like you can just type `files` for a better listing of files or `show` and it will show you a file the right way, no matter what kind of file it is.